-Cheney says 'send her back' chants were 'inappropriate,' but weren't about Omar's race or gender
+Cheney says 'send her back' chants were 'absolutely wrong,' but weren't about Omar's race or gender

 House Republican Conference Chairwoman Liz Cheney, R-Wyo., decried on Sunday the “send her back” chants directed at freshman Rep. Ilhan Omar, D-Minn., at a rally for President Trump last week as “inappropriate,” but denied that the chants were in response to Omar’s race or gender.

-“You’ve heard him say the chant was inappropriate,” Cheney, the No. 3 Republican in the House, said of Trump during an interview on CBS’ “Face the Nation.”
-“We’ve all said the chant was inappropriate, but I think the news media really wants to make this about race.”
+“It is absolutely wrong and should not have happened.,” Cheney, the No. 3 Republican in the House, said durinig an interview on CBS’ “Face the Nation.”

 Cheney added: “This isn’t about race.
 It’s not about gender.
 It’s not about religion.”